Stuart Rae Challenge

 This exciting District Challenge commemorates the life, personality and achievements of Captain Stuart Rae, a former King Alfred Scout who always sought adventure and personal challenge.

-He went on lots of expeditions in jungles and deserts and on mountains in many parts of the world during his career in the Army.
+He went on lots of expeditions in jungles and deserts and on mountains in many parts of the world during his career in the Royal Marines.
 At the age of 24, Stuart was killed in action whilst serving in the Arabian Desert in 1971.

 The challenge is organised to provide an opportunity for Scouts in the King Alfred District to find the special enjoyment that is to found in outdoor ADVENTURE and the FUN that comes with that.